check24-profis/jetpack-compose-is-like-android-view/README.md

 COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 </pre>

+### How to apply Google Maps

+1. Put your Api key in the manifest (don't leak your key.
+Use secrets or add a resource xml to gitignore)
+2. Add following to secrets.gradle (project scope) and add to gitignore:

+ext {
+    STORE_FILE = "Your KeystorePath"
+    STORE_PASSWORD = "Your Password"
+    KEY_ALIAS = "Your key alias"
+    KEY_PASSWORD = "Your key password"
+}